gaphor/gaphas/docs/quadtree.rst

 Important properties:

-* bounds: boundaries of the canvas/view
+* bounds: boundaries of the canvas

 Methods for working with items in the quadtree: